BlinkID/capture-flutter/README.md

 The user is guided to avoid glare, blurred images, bad lighting conditions, fingers over the document, or too much tilt.
 The SDK recognizes if a document is single-sided (e.g., a passport) or double-sided (e.g., a driving license) and prompts the user to scan the back side of the document when needed.

 In the results, you can get a cropped, perspective-corrected image of the document, along with the original frame.
 Those can be processed by your app in any way required.
-The SDK is lightweight and can be easily integrated into your mobile app and bland in your design.
+The SDK is lightweight and can be easily integrated into your mobile app and blend in your design.

 **For maximum performance and full access to all features, it’s best to go with one of our native SDKs (for [iOS](https://github.com/BlinkID/capture-ios) and [Android](https://github.com/BlinkID/capture-android)).**